dhamma1991/milestone-project-4/README.md

 I then logout of my account, go back to the login page, and pretend I have forgotten my password.
 I click the forgot password link and I am taken to the password reset form.
 I enter in my email and go to check my emails.
 I have received a password reset email.
 I open the email and follow the link it provides, which takes me to a new password form.
 I enter a new password and I am taken once again to the login page.
 I login with my new password and I am able to access the app with my new credentials.

-**2. An easy way to add tasks.**
+**2. Have an easy way to add tasks.**

 After logging in to the app with the new account that I previously created above, I can see that I currently have no tasks.
 I click the ‘Add Task’ link and I am taken to a form.
 I am able to read the text that accompanies the form, and decide that the task I will add is ‘Write in journal’ which has a task difficulty of medium.
 I enter in those details and click ‘Save’.
 I am taken back to the tasks page, and can see that my previously empty task list now contains the task I just created.

 At this point I realised however that the app does not give any feedback or message when a task is added.
 This is probably fine when the user has zero or just a few tasks, as a new task being added to their task list will be obvious, and in any case the new task is added to the top of their task list.
-However, I decided it would be better if the app gave specific indication when a new task is created .
+However, I decided it would be better if the app gave visual feedback when a new task is created .

 I decided to fix this by getting Django to pass a message.success through upon the successful creation of a new task through modifying the create_task view.
 The message will indicate to the user that a task was created successfully.

 Once the fix was added, I tested it by returning to the add task form and adding a new task.
 When I submitted the add task form, I can see a ‘Task created!’ message at the top of the tasks page, along with the created task appearing in my task list.

 **3. See a clearly organised and easy to decipher task page.**

 Continuing on from the tests above, I can see the two tasks I have added in my task list.
 Each task looks separate from the other through the use of Materialize’s card styles.
 The interface for each task looks straight forward enough, although I realise that the icon representing task difficulty might be at first confusing to users.
-There is a tooltip that appears over the icon if the user hovers over it, and I test this tooltip appears on hover, which it does.
+There is a tooltip that appears over the icon if the user hovers over it, and I test this tooltip appears when I hover my cursor, which it does.

-**4. ‘At a glance’ overview of the user’s current stats (hitpoints and experience points).**
+**4. Have an ‘at a glance’ overview of the user’s current stats (hitpoints and experience points).**

 Further continuing on from the testing scenario above, I can see some information at the top of the tasks page.
 I see my username, my current level, as well as my hitpoints and current experience.

 Both the hitpoints and experience use abbreviations (‘hp’ for hitpoints and ‘xp’ for experience).
 These abbreviations are commonly found in RPG-type games.
 However, I realise that a person using the app who is unfamiliar with these types of games may not know what ‘hp’ and ‘xp’ stand for.

 I decided to add tooltips for both the hp and xp indicators.
-This is an easy addition, and I opt to just add title attributes to the containing divs for both the hp and xp indicators.
+I add title attributes to the containing divs for both the hp and xp indicators.
 Once this is done, I test the tooltips appear when I hover over the indicators, which they do.

-**5. Information explaining the mechanics of the app to the user.
-This could be in the form of a dedicated tutorial page for the app, tooltips scattered throughout the app, or a combination of both.**
+**5. See information explaining the mechanics of the app to the user.**

 Information regarding the app’s mechanics are spread throughout the app.
-In particular, the content on about.html, reachable from either the ‘About’ link in the main nav and footer or the ‘Get Started’ link on index.html, contains an article of text on the purpose of the app and the philosophy behind it.
+In particular, the content on about.html, reachable from either the ‘About’ link in the main nav and footer or the ‘Get Started’ link on index.html, contains an article of text explaining the purpose of the app and the philosophy behind it.

 I test to ensure the about.html page is reachable, and I also check that the instruction text on the tasks page and the add task page makes sense.